 The New York State Bar Association has reviewed the current budget proposals to amend state law regarding discovery in criminal justice matters.
 The Governor's proposed Executive Budget and the Senate and Assembly "one-house" budget proposals reflect differing points of view on this highly important issue.
+We believe that the Association's proposal, A.7292/S.6848, provides a reasonable compromise among these proposals.

-I am writing to urge that as negotiations go forward, you and your colleagues make every effort to reform New York's discovery law.
+The Association urges that as negotiations go forward, State Leaders make every effort to reform New York's discovery law.

 Litigants in civil lawsuits in New York State have the opportunity via "discovery and inspection" or "disclosure" to learn about facts and evidence that is the basis for the other side's case.
-As you know, under New York's criminal discovery statute, defendants are often denied similar access to comparable information.
+Under New York's criminal discovery statute, defendants are often denied similar access to comparable information.
 Consequently, criminal defendants routinely receive limited information which often is turned over so late that it is virtually impossible to properly investigate, to secure and use any potentially exculpatory evidence, to fairly weigh a guilty plea offer, or to develop a trial strategy.
 As a result, lack of discovery under current New York law prevents innocent defendants from mounting a proper defense, and delays the acceptance of a plea by defendants who are guilty.